Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Introduction

 We show that the score function is sensitive only to the points around the denoised preimage, and as a result, the precision with which the score function points in the direction of the denoised point does not depend on the ambient dimension, demonstrating that diffusion models adapt well to the geometry of the manifold.

-Finally, we improve the manifold estimator~\cite{aamari2018} and construct a dimension-reduction scheme allowing using $n$ samples an efficient approximation of $\beta$-smooth manifold $M$ with an error $n^{-\beta/d}$ by $n$ polynomial surfaces each contained in easy-to-find sub-spaces of dimension $O(\log n)$.
+We slightly modify the manifold estimator given in \cite{aamari2018} and construct a dimension-reduction scheme allowing us to use $n$ samples to build an efficient approximation of a $\beta$-smooth manifold $M$, with error $n^{-\beta/d}$, by $n$ polynomial surfaces each contained in easy-to-find sub-spaces of dimension $O(\log n)$.

-Combining our high-probability bounds with this dimension reduction scheme, we improve the neural network architecture presented in \cite{pmlr-v238-tang24a} thus obtaining the aforementioned, ambient-dimension-free convergence bound $n^{-\del{\alpha+1}/\del{2\alpha+d} +\gamma}$ on the score estimation.
+Combining our high-probability bounds with this dimension reduction scheme, we improve the neural network architecture presented in \cite{pmlr-v238-tang24a}, thus obtaining the aforementioned ambient-dimension-free convergence bound $n^{-\del{\alpha+1}/\del{2\alpha+d}}\polylog(n)$ on the score estimation.

+Finally, by combining the discretization schemes presented in~\cite{oko2023} and~\cite{potaptchik2024linearconvergencediffusionmodels}, we prove that simulating the diffusion model with the presented score estimator for $n^{\frac{2\alpha+d}{\alpha+1}}\polylog n$ steps achieves an error of $n^{-\frac{\alpha+1}{2\alpha+d}}\polylog n$.
+This allows us to derive an inequality on the Wasserstein distance between the simulations and the true generating process independent of the ambient dimension $D$.

-In Section~\ref{sec:preliminaries} we introduce the notation and definitions related to diffusion models and manifold learning.
-In Section~\ref{sec:main_results} we present our main results.
-Finally, in Sections~\ref{sec:high_probability_bounds}--\ref{sec:Discretization of SDE} we present a detailed discussion on each subject.
-Additional proofs are provided in the appendix.
+In Section~\ref{sec:preliminaries}, we introduce the notation and definitions related to diffusion models and manifold learning.
+In~Section~\ref{sec:main_results} we present our main results.
+In Sections~\ref{sec:high_probability_bounds}--\ref{sec:manifold_approximation} we present key steps in the control of the score matching loss to avoid the curse of dimensionality.
+In~Section~\ref{sec:alternative:Divol} we propose an alternative estimator of the score function based on an estimator of $\mu$ proposed by \cite{divol2022measure}.
+In~Section~\ref{sec:W_main}, we present the discretization scheme achieving the minimax optimal $W_1$ rate.
+Discussion is provided in~Section~\ref{sec:conclusion}.
+Finally, the detailed proofs are provided in the appendices.